Caron Butler: Other activities

 In 2015, Butler released an autobiography entitled Tuff Juice: My Journey from the Streets to the NBA.
 In 2019 Mark Wahlberg signed on as the executive producer of Butler's biopic of the same name.

 In 2017, Butler participated within Global Mixed Gender Basketball (GMGB), which is the first professional basketball league to support unified play between men and women, by being a color commentator for games.
 He also owns a team in the newly developed league known as the Wisconsin Cheeseheads.
+That same year, Butler joined ESPN as full-time college basketball and NBA analyst.
+In 2018, he joined FS1 as an NBA analyst.

-Also in 2017, Butler joined ESPN as full-time college basketball and NBA analyst.
-The following year, he joined FS1 as an NBA analyst.
+In 2022, Butler co-wrote Shot Clock, a young adult fiction novel, with Jason A. Reynolds.
+A sequel, Clutch Time, was published in 2024, and was nominated for the NAACP Image Award for Outstanding Literary Work – Youth/Teens.

 Personal life

 Butler is a Christian.
 After being sent to a juvenile institution, he began to change his life by reading Bible verses.
 Butler began taking his interest in basketball seriously when he looked out his window at a basketball court at Ethan Allen Juvenile Detention.
 Butler spoke of it saying, "God puts stuff in front of you for a reason."
 He also said, "God put his hands on my life.
 [God] said, 'I'm going to touch you so that you can touch others.'"

 Butler attended a surprise birthday party for Anthony Fadel, a 16-year-old in the Washington, D.C. area when invited by the boy's family.
 The party was held in May 2007, and the event was primarily reported by blogs, since Wizards' PR purposely did not cover the event to preserve the sincerity of Butler's gesture.

-After working at Burger King in his youth, Butler now owns six of the fast food restaurants across the United States.
+After working at Burger King in his youth, Butler now owns six of the fast-food restaurants across the United States.
 He has taken Business Management classes at Duke University.

 Butler is the son of Mattie Claybrook Paden.
 His father left him when he was born to join the Marines.
-His mother married Melvin, and Butler has younger brother Melvin III.
+His mother married Melvin, and Butler has younger brother, Melvin III.

 Caron and Andrea Pink Butler met at UConn's pre-college summer program.
-After their sophomore year, they traveled to Las Vegas in 2005 and married.
+After their sophomore year, they traveled to Las Vegas in 2005 and got married.
 Butler has a daughter and son from a previous relationship.
 He and Andrea have three daughters together.